 The pressure switch is mounted to the opposite side of the main circuit board.
-The pressure switch monitors the flow rate to the sensors.
+The pressure switch monitors the flow rate of the incoming gas sample.

-If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal in the 4-20 mA line for the CO channel.
-This causes a downscale reading at the monitor on this channel.
-The low flow level is factory-set at 0.6 SCFH (± 0.2 SCFH).
+If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal in the 4-20 mA line for the H2S and CO channels.
+This causes a downscale reading at the monitor on these channels.
+The low flow level is factory-set at 0.6 SCFH ($\pm 0.2 \text{ SCFH}$).